-FFVT Spring / Summer School 2022 “Displacement, governance and human rights”
+FFVT Summer School 2022 “Displacement, governance and human rights”

-In the summer of 2021, the Geneva Convention Relating to the Status of Refugees will turn 70.
-What progress has been made since 1951—in particular with regard to the human rights situation of the people concerned?
+In the summer of 2021, the Geneva Convention Relating to the Status of Refugees turns 70.
+What progress has been made since 1951 — in particular with regard to the human rights situation of the people concerned?
 Which gaps remain — on which governance level — and how can we address them?
-What role do refugee studies play in this — and what role could they play?
+What role do forced migration and refugee studies play in this — and what role could they play?
 Which risks and difficulties should we be aware of — and what opportunities exist to overcome these challenges?
 What do we need to consider when establishing a sustainable field of studies that does justice to the inherent complexities of the topic?

-Bringing together junior academics in Forced Migration and Refugee Studies to tackle these questions is the goal of the interdisciplinary spring/summer school “Refuge, governance and human rights” which will take place in Nuremberg, Germany, in 2022 — the exact date being subject to the development of the ongoing pandemic — and is hosted by the Centre for Human Rights Erlangen-Nuremberg (CHREN).
-It is open to Master and PhD students as well as post-docs of any disciplinary background and is imbedded in the project “Forced Migration and Refugee Studies: Networking and Knowledge Transfer” (FFVT).
+Bringing together junior academics in forced migration and refugee studies to tackle these questions, is the goal of the interdisciplinary summer school “Displacement, governance and human rights”, which will take place in Nuremberg, Germany from 10.-15.7.2022 and is hosted by the Centre for Human Rights Erlangen-Nuremberg (CHREN).
+It is open to Master and PhD students as well as post-docs of any disciplinary background and is embedded in the project “Forced Migration and Refugee Studies: Networking and Knowledge Transfer” (FFVT).

 - the historical emergence of human rights and refugee protection standards, including post-colonial perspectives,

 - questions of societal acceptance, discourses and media portrayal of asylum,

 - formal governance and less visible administrative practices,